Vishwa-201105/Data-Science-and-Analytics/Credit Card Assessment/README.md

 # Credit Card Fraud Detection

 This project aims to detect fraudulent credit card transactions using [mention key algorithms/techniques].
-It utilizes a dataset from [mention data source, if public] and explores various techniques for [mention key aspects, e.g., data preprocessing, feature engineering, model training, model evaluation].
+It utilizes a dataset from [mention data source, if public] and explores various techniques for data preprocessing, model training, model evaluation.

 ## Table of Contents